dair-iitd/ECQA/retrieval/AIR-retriever/README.md

 ## Running Experiments:

 1] Download the GLoVe embeddings 'glove.6B.100d.txt' in this folder.
-You can download it from [here](https://www.kaggle.com/danielwillgeorge/glove6b100dtxt)
+You can download it from [here](http://nlp.stanford.edu/data/glove.6B.zip) Select the 100d vectors file.

 2] Download 'wordnet' from nltk.
 ```bash